dklinga/LIRI-Bot/README.md

 It should run spotify-this-song for "Immigrant song" as follows the text in random.txt.

-### You need to have spotify and twitter account for this to work
+### You need to have spotify and twitter account for LIRI-Bot to work
 Run npm install at the folder location to install dependencies

 - Create developer keys for your spotify and twitter accounts